 My lab is interested in both routes of endothelial permeability and how they are related:

 We study paracellular leak during inflammation, using acute lung injury induced by bacterial pathogens, the human influenza A virus or coronavirus as model systems.
 For example, we investigate how the influenza virus induces lung endothelial permeability to cause pulmonary edema, a characteristic clinical feature of severe influenza infections in humans.
 We have reported effects of the virus on lung endothelial viability and on tight junction integrity; interestingly, at least some of the effect of the virus on endothelial barrier integrity is independent of viral replication and involves degradation of the tight junction constituent claudin-5.
 Remarkably, restoration of endothelial barrier integrity using a Tie2 agonist peptide does not impair viral clearance and is sufficient to improve survival from otherwise fatal influenza in a pre-clinical model.
-This suggests that optimization of the host response to influenza (e.g. strengthening vascular integrity) represents a viable and unappreciated therapeutic approach.
+Our findings add to the growing body of literature indicating that vascular leakage is not required for a competent innate immune response.
+Broadly speaking, this suggests that optimization of the host response to influenza (e.g. strengthening vascular integrity) represents a viable and unappreciated therapeutic approach.
+Unlike therapies that directly target the pathogen (e.g. antivirals, antibiotics), modulation of the host response is less likely to stimulate pathogen resistance.
 This - the development of host-modulating therapies for pathogen-induced lung injury - is now a major focus of the lab.
-We are also broadly interested in enhancing delivery of drugs and genes to the injured lung.

 The lab is located in the Keenan Research Centre for Biomedical Science, St. Michael's Hospital (a tertiary care teaching hospital) - part of the Unity Health Toronto network.
 Dr. Lee and the hospital are affiliated both with the University of Toronto and with Toronto Metropolitan University (formerly known as Ryerson).